lcampillos/corpus_sdoh/README.md

-# Corpus of annotated social determinants of health
+# Annotated corpus of social determinants of health

 The current version (ongoing annotations) include the following classes: